How to Make Photos Look Like polaroids at Home

 We will begin by showing you the easiest and fastest way to turn your regular photo into a polaroid shot - using the handy PhotoWorks.
 This self-explanatory program does all the heavy lifting for its user.
 You will feel comfortable using it whether or not you have a photography background or experience in photo post-production.
 Just follow the steps below, and you will get a perfect polaroid picture for your Instagram or a creative piece of home decor.

 Step 1.
-Download PhotoWorks on Your PC
+Download PhotoWorks on Your PC or Mac

 Step 2.
 Apply Polaroid Color Correction